lindenb/jvarkit/docs/VcfHead.md

     -c, --bycontig
       Print first variant for each contig; Implies VCF is sorted
       Default: false
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from the file suffix.
+Otherwise, force BCF output
+      Default: false
     -n, -N, --count
       number of variants
       Default: 10
+    --generate-vcf-md5
+      Generate MD5 checksum for VCF output.
+      Default: false
     -h, --help
       print help and exit
     --helpFormat